Australia Data Privacy Laws: Privacy Act 1988, APPs & 2025-2026 Reforms

 My Health Records Act 2012

-The My Health Records Act 2012 governs the national digital health record system.
-It establishes strict rules about who can access health information in the My Health Record system and imposes criminal penalties for unauthorized collection, use, or disclosure.
-The Australian Digital Health Agency operates the system, and the OAIC oversees its privacy aspects.
+The My Health Records Act 2012 (Cth) governs the national digital health record system.
+It establishes strict rules about who may access health information in the My Health Record system and imposes criminal penalties for unauthorized collection, use, or disclosure.
+The Australian Digital Health Agency operates the system, and the OAIC oversees privacy compliance.

-The Act requires mandatory data breach notification to both the OAIC and the System Operator for breaches involving My Health Record data, separate from the general NDB scheme.
+The Act mandates separate data breach notification to both the OAIC and the System Operator for breaches involving My Health Record data, supplementing the general NDB scheme obligations.

-The Consumer Data Right gives Australians greater control over their data by allowing them to direct businesses to share their data with accredited third parties.
-Currently active in banking (since July 2020) and energy (since November 2022), the CDR is set to expand to non-bank lenders from 2026.
+The Consumer Data Right (CDR) gives Australians greater control over their data by allowing them to direct businesses to share their data with accredited third parties.
+The CDR is active in banking (since July 2020) and energy (since November 2022) and is set to expand to non-bank lenders from 2026.

-The OAIC regulates privacy and confidentiality aspects of the CDR, handling complaints and eligible data breach notifications under the CDR framework.
+The OAIC regulates privacy and confidentiality aspects of the CDR, handling complaints and eligible data breach notifications within the CDR framework.

 State and Territory Laws

-Australia's federal system means that state and territory governments have their own privacy legislation, primarily covering their own public sectors:
+State and territory governments have their own privacy legislation primarily covering their own public sectors:

 State and territory laws primarily apply to their respective public sectors.
-Private sector entities dealing with health information in NSW, Victoria, and the ACT may need to comply with both federal and state privacy obligations.
+Private sector entities handling health information in New South Wales, Victoria, and the ACT may need to comply with both federal and applicable state privacy obligations.

 |---|---|---|